m-lab/eiffel/README.md

 eiffel
 ======

-A tool that takes output from paris-traceroute and generates a dot file
+A tool that takes output from paris-traceroute and generates a dot file.